TL-B language

 _ _:# = A;

-- first field is anonymous 32-bit integer
+- the first field is an anonymous 32-bit integer.

 Extend cell with references

-_ a:(##32) ^[ b:(##32) c:(## 32) d:(## 32)] = A;
+_ a:(##32) ^[ b:(## 32) c:(## 32) d:(## 32)] = A;

 ^[ ... ]